-Back to the recipe, these days Madrid is hosting some regional celebrations and I decided to cook its most iconic dish: Cocido.
+Madrid is hosting some regional celebrations these days and so I decided to cook its most iconic dish: Cocido.
 Like lentils, this is another Spanish household staple and part of the stews rotation.
 And like most of the Spanish one-pots, it originated in the rural areas and then expanded to the cities.
 In our gastronomy, there are plenty of dishes known as cocido that are cooked with local produce.
 What I am featuring today is a domestic version of something close to the Madrid-style one (Cocido madrileño).
 I say that for two reasons: one, because I am missing many ingredients; and two, because in Madrid the broth and the ingredients are served separately.
 Hence why I refer to it in the title as simply cocido.

-This recipe is as easy as filling a pot with water, drop all the ingredients and cook slowly until everything is done.
+This recipe is as easy as pouring water in a pot, dropping all the ingredients and cooking slowly until everything is done.
 There is no mystery, absolutely not.
-However, you will need to search deep for two some ingredients around your local area.
+However, you will need to search deep for some ingredients around your local area.
 I could get hold of the pork fat and the salted ribs in a store called Brasileiro.
-They cook a similar meal named Feijoada and use pretty much the same stuff-back on the day was so helpful to discover that.
-As per the chorizo, my advice is try to get hold of a fresh one.
-If you use the standard, cured one it’s ok, but bear in mind it cooks differently.
+They cook a similar meal named Feijoada and so they use pretty much the same stuff-back on the day was so helpful to discover that.
+As per the chorizo, I advice you to get hold of a fresh one where possible.
+If you use the standard, cured type it’s ok, but bear in mind it cooks differently.
 Now, did I say cocido is easy to make?
-Yes, but it needs time.
-Chickpeas need a lot of boiling to be perfectly tender and chewable.
+Yes, but bear in mind that chickpeas need to be perfectly tender and chewable.
 Using a normal pot, you can easily spend three to four hours.
-On the contrary, a pressure cooker can save you some time-yet in my opinion the taste is not the same.
+On the contrary, a pressure cooker can save you some time-although in my opinion it doesn’t bring the same taste.